 Bowen Therapy is named after its Australian founder, Mr. Thomas Ambrose Bowen (1916 ~ 1982).

-Bowen Therapy is a kind of manual therapy that works on fascia and nervous system to restore balance of body.
+Bowen Therapy is a kind of manual therapy that works on fascia and autonomic nervous system to restore balance of body.

 In 1975, the Australian Government instituted Webb Committee of Inquiry into Complimentary Therapies, reviewed Tom Bowen's practice and realized him treating 13,000 people a year with successful rate of 80% of presenting conditions.
 Bowen Therapy is also referred as Bowen Technique and is now being taught in the final year of university study of Osteopathy in Australia.